dtu-dl-project/mlops-project/reports/README.md

 >
 > Answer:

-We used both the VSCode debugger and the Python Debugger (pdb).
-As the latter one was also suggested during the guest lecture.
+During our development process, we utilized both the VSCode debugger and the Python Debugger (pdb), as the latter was recommended during the guest lecture.
+These tools provided invaluable assistance in identifying issues and understanding our code behavior in depth.
-In general thanks to breakpoints we were able to live check the shapes of the tensors and test some commands we had doubts on.
+One of the key features we leveraged was the ability to set breakpoints, which allowed us to monitor the shapes of tensors dynamically during runtime.
+This proved crucial in verifying the correctness of tensor transformations and testing specific commands that we were uncertain about.
+The immediate feedback offered by this approach helped us to debug effectively and refine our implementation.
-We used profiling as image loading seemed to be quite slow for some images.
+Additionally, we employed profiling techniques to address performance concerns.
+Specifically, we noticed that image loading was noticeably slow for certain images.
+Through careful analysis using the profiler, we identified bottlenecks in our data pipeline and took steps to mitigate these issues.
-Thanks to such analysis and the use of the debugger we discovered some errors in the originally used dataset.
-Which was fixed by a following version.
+As a result of our debugging and profiling efforts, we also uncovered errors in the originally used dataset.
+This discovery led us to investigate further, and the issues were subsequently resolved in a newer version of the dataset.
+Overall, the combined use of debugging tools and profiling not only enhanced our understanding of the code but also improved its efficiency and accuracy.

 ## Working in the cloud